vchavali/svadhyayam.github.io/jayanta_dharma_jnyaanam.md

 only be able to jump a few extra feet above the ground; not leap over mountains or oceans.

-*(Jayanta)*

-To this, we say:
+**(Jayanta)** To this, we say:

-Jumping does not attain such excellence because the body is made up of material constituents like phlegm.
-But, what's stopping the mind?
+Jumping does not attain such excellence because the body is made up of material constituents like phlegm, etc. But, what's stopping the mind?

 If, in the preceding days, someone practices jumping and the like; in the following days, they don't experience a fundamental change in their body.
 Rather, through the reduction of fat and phlegm, the body becomes leaner and they can jump around as they please.
 In the case of the mind, though, the cause of cognitive excellence is in the gradual accumulation of the sorts of psychological dispositions that are conducive to the arising of insight.

 Consider: when a student starts doing concentration exercises and reading practice, certain dispositions become impressed upon their psyche and manifest as skill in recitation and recall.
-Or else: when gold is fired in a furnace; it gradually, gradually becomes purified and reaches a state of unparalleled refinement.
-In the same way, through meditative practice, the sages's mental faculty becomes fit to directly access all objects of insight.
+Or else: when gold is fired in a furnace; it ever so gradually becomes purified and reaches a state of unparalleled refinement.
+In the same way, through meditative practice, the sage's mental faculty becomes fit to directly access all objects of insight.

-For people like us, on the other hand, the mind is occluded by psychological impediments like partiality and prejudice; and, so, fails to reach this state of cognitive excellence.
+For ordinary people like us, the mind is occluded by psychological impediments like partiality and prejudice; and, so, fails to reach this state of cognitive excellence.
 But, as all these psychological impediments are eroded through the daily practice of meditation, and the mind of the sage is made pure; what, then, could they fail to see?
 When partiality and prejudice are finally destroyed, the sage is able to fully open their minds and reflect on the highest good.
 Then, with the elimination of all such cognitive faults, their mind fixed in meditation, the sage is able to clearly grasp all things.

 ### Even ordinary people like us can sometimes judge future events on the basis of intuition

-**(Jayanta)**

-What's more, even people like us can sometimes form judgments about future events such as, "my brother is coming home tomorrow," on the basis of an evidential process called 'intuition'.
+**(Jayanta)** What's more, even people like us can sometimes form judgments about future events such as, "my brother is coming home tomorrow," on the basis of an evidential process called 'intuition'.

 And, in so far as it is not:

 1.  causally unconnected to the object of judgment
-2.  uncertain
+2.  doubted
 3.  struck down by defeaters
 4.  resulting from a faulty causal process